MicrosoftDocs/power-platform/power-virtual-agents/authoring-export-import-bots.md

     1. Select the environment variables of the bot’s Skills.
     1. Select **Next** to add them to the solution.

+>[!NOTE]
+>Removing a bot from a solution doesn't remove its components from a solution.
+Removal of the components should be done separately.

 >[!WARNING]
->Do not remove any unmanaged chatbot subcomponents (such as bot topics) directly from the Power Apps portal.
-You should only make changes to topics from within the Power Virtual Agents portal.
+>Do not remove any unmanaged chatbot subcomponents (such as bot topics) directly from the Power Apps portal, unless you have removed the bot itself from the solution.
+>You should only make changes to topics from within the Power Virtual Agents portal.
 >Removing or changing the chatbot subcomponents from within Power Apps will cause the export and import to fail.

 ## Export and import bots

 You export and import bots by exporting and importing their containing solutions from one environment to another.

 >[!NOTE]
->You must have at least one upgraded bot already in the environment where you are importing to.
+>You must have at least one bot already in the new or existing environments where you are importing to.
 This ensures you have the correct configuration in your environment when you import a bot.

 **Export the solution with your bot**